ovh/docs/pages/platform/data-processing/42_TUTORIAL_notebook-data-cleaning/guide.en-asia.md

 >
 > Please be aware that notebooks are only available in `public access` during the `alpha` of the Notebooks for Apache Spark feature.
 As such, be careful of the **data** and the **credentials** you may expose in these notebooks.

-There is a few information that we will need as inputs of the notebook.
+There is some information that we will need as inputs of the notebook.

 First, and while we're on the container page of the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia) we will copy the `Endpoint` information and save it.

 Go back to the Object Storage home page and then to the S3 users tab, copy the user's `access key` and save it.

-Finally, click on action "hamburger" at the end of the user row `(...)`{.action} > `View the secret key`{.action}, copy the value and save it.
+Finally, click on the `...`{.action} button at the end of the user row, click on `View the secret key`{.action}, copy the value and save it.

 ### Launch and access a Notebook for Apache Spark

-From the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia), go to the Data Processing section and create a new notebook by clicking `Data Processing`{.action} > `Create notebook`{.action}.
+From the [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/asia/&ovhSubsidiary=asia), go to the Data Processing section and create a new notebook by clicking `Data Processing`{.action} and then `Create notebook`{.action}.

 You can then reach the `JupyterLab` URL directly from the notebooks list or from the notebook page.

-### Experiment with notebook
+### Experiment with the notebook

-Now that you have your initial datasets ready on an Object Storage and a notebook running, you could start cleaning this data!
+Now that you have your initial datasets ready on an Object Storage and a notebook running, you can start cleaning this data.

 A preview of this notebook can be found on [GitHub](https://github.com/ovh/data-processing-samples/blob/master/apache_spark_notebook_data_cleaning/apache_spark_notebook_data_cleaning_tutorial.ipynb).

 ### Go further

 - Do you want to create a data cleaning job you could replay based on your notebook?
-[Here it is](https://docs.ovh.com/asia/en/data-processing/submit-python/).
+[Please refer to this guide](https://docs.ovh.com/asia/en/data-processing/submit-python/).

 ## Feedback